|

 Eventually I hope this will be a reasonable source for anyone researching the Scottish branch of their Family Tree and interested in the local history of Falkirk and Stirlingshire.
-It will also include any articles gleaned from newsgroups that I think may be useful backround information for the family historian.
-I have made a start by selecting some turn of the century photographs from a series of booklets published by Falkirk District Council that depict the life of the common folk of the Falkirk area.
+It will also include any articles gleaned from newsgroups that I think may be useful background information for the family historian.
+I made a start by selecting some turn of the century photographs from a series of booklets published by Falkirk District Council that depict the life of the common folk of the Falkirk area.
 If you have any additional bits of useful info then mail me.

-page.
-You can get to it by clicking on the image from just about any one of my pages.
+The best place to navigate around my site is from my Contents page.
+You can get to it by clicking on the button from just about any one of my pages.
+Alternatively you can start from the the charts for my grandparents -

-- dad's dad - Thomas Paterson,
+- dad's dad - Thomas Paterson,with a pedigree chart here,

 - dad's mum - Elizabeth Malcolm,